hneemann/Digital/README.md

 ## Credits ##

-* The verilog code generator and almost all the necessary verilog templates where implemented by Ivan de Jesus Deras Tabora, a faculty member at Universidad Tecnológica Centroamericana in Honduras.
+* The verilog code generator and almost all the necessary verilog templates where implemented by Ivan de Jesus Deras Tabora; Universidad Tecnológica Centroamericana; Honduras.
-* The Portuguese translation was provided by Theldo Cruz Franqueira, a faculty member at Pontifícia Universidade Católica de Minas Gerais in Brazil.
+* The Portuguese translation was provided by Theldo Cruz Franqueira;
+  Pontifícia Universidade Católica de Minas Gerais; Brazil.

 ## Additional Screenshots